theintern/intern/docs/ci.md

 3. Click the “Create a new project” button.
 4. Connect your GitHub or Bitbucket account as required.
 5. Choose the repository you’d like to test.
-6. Select “I want to create my own custom commands” from the dropdown box labeled “Select your technology to prepopulate basic commands”.
+6. Select “I want to create my own custom commands” from the drop down box labeled “Select your technology to pre-populate basic commands”.
 7. The following steps are the same as for an existing project.
 8. Once completed, click “Save and go to dashboard” and then push a commit to see your build tested.